 Psychological causation has been theorized by many doctors, yet this idea has not caught on despite positive cure results for many patients treated with psychological therapy rather than physical medical treatments.
 This simply reinforces medical science’s long standing denial of the mind’s ability to cause physical symptoms.
 It is also the main contributor to why fibromyalgia is an out of control condition with no cure in sight for millions of suffering patients.

 There are hundreds of accepted and experimental treatments for this epidemic condition.
-Some of the most common treatments include:
+Some of the most common fibromyalgia therapy options include:

 Diet is widely regulated and changed in the name of therapeutic speculation.